pdcribeiro/todo/README.md

 ## TODO

 Predicted duration and commit
-*

-* Redo primaryAction (aka mark), swipe and scroll
+* 20min | refactor: add task editor context
+* 40min | fix: reimplement swiping

 Order tasks
+* When adding new task
 * When deleting task
-* When dragging new task to its place
+* Allow dragging new task to its place
     * If using drag handle, handle blur into drag handle

+* Redo primaryAction (aka mark), swipe and scroll

 * useReducer in Task?
 Or use object as state.